Best mountain bikes for beginners 2024 – top trail-ready bikes for novice riders

 Bontrager components keep the price down but aren't the most premium/original

 A 140mm RockShox 35 Gold RL fork propels this 29er down the trail, while SRAM drivetrain and Shimano brake components are found in the cockpit.
-The Roscoe 8 is the mid-range model, which also comes with a dropper post.
-Budget riders can check out the Roscoe 7, while riders looking for nicer components can look at the Roscoe 9.
+The Roscoe 8 is the mid-range model, which comes with a dropper post – an extremely useful component.
+Budget riders can check out the Roscoe 7, while riders looking for fancier components can look at the Roscoe 9.

 Orbea Laufey H30 2023